Oron people: International airport

 The Akwa Ibom Airport is situated in Oron Nation at Okobo, Akwa Ibom serving Uyo, the capital city of the Akwa Ibom state in Nigeria and other neighbouring towns in the state, including Eket, Ikot Ekpene and Oron.
 The administrative office of the airport is located in the nearby Uruan, Uyo LGA.
 Uruan is said to have an ancestral relationship with the Oron group, just like the Efik, Ibeno, Eastern Obolo, and Andoni groups.

 The city is currently witnessing massive infrastructural development such as the dualization of Oron-Eket Highway, construction of various intercity roads, health centers, schools, and housing estate projects to give the ancient city a facelift.

 Prominent people

 Abang Okpo the Oron people Ancestral or putative father.

 Prof Okon Uya Former Nigeria's Ambassador to Argentina, Peru, Paraguay and Chile for six years.

 A professor of history at the University of Calabar, Uya was appointed to conduct a new presidential poll after the annulment of the 12 June 1993 election.

 Senator Akon Eyakenyi a Nigerian politician.
-She is the current senator representing Akwa Ibom south senatorial district in Akwa Ibom State.
+She is the current deputy governor of Akwa Ibom.